openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

 Last week, we had an interesting discussion wether the development libraries KDE software
           bases upon are called a platform or frameworks.
 I personally prefer to think of it in terms of frameworks, because that has a less exclusive nature to it.
-A platform sounds very much monolithic, while frameworks give a modular impression â€” and indeed, one of the goals of the Platform 11 sprint is modularity of our "platform".
+A platform sounds very much monolithic, while frameworks give a modular impression — and indeed, one of the goals of the Platform 11 sprint is modularity of our "platform".

 **Plasma Active and Platform11**